-In our opinion, the aforementioned Parent Company Only Financial Statements present fairly, in all material respects, the financial position of Hunya Foods Co.
-Ltd. as of December 31, 2023, and 2022, and its financial performance and cash flows for the annual periods ended December 31, 2023, and 2022, in conformity with the "Regulations Governing the Preparation of Financial Reports by Securities Issuers."
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the consolidated financial position of the Hunya Foods Co., Ltd. and its subsidiaries as of December 31, 2023 and 2022, and their consolidated financial performance and cash flows for the years ended December 31, 2023 and 2022, in conformity with the requirements of the Regulations Governing the Preparation of Financial Reports by Securities Issuers and International Financial Reporting Standards, International Accounting Standards, Interpretations developed by the International Financial Reporting Interpretations Committee or the former Standing Interpretations Committee as endorsed and became effective by Financial Supervisory Commission of the Republic of China.